Shuzhengz/TritonHacks-Python_Hard/Documentations/numpy.md

-# TritonHacks Python-Hard Challenge: NumPy
+# TritonHacks Python-Hard Challenge: NumPy and MediaPipe

 Earth is invaded by aliens; therefore, you (the programmer) have to evacuate earth on a spaceship.
 The spaceship will have a camera that will take pictures once in a while when you are in space.
 For each image taken, you have to perform